sangeetashukla/OpenPedCan-analysis/analyses/molecular-subtyping-EPN/README.md

 ## Folder content

 1. __`00-subset-for-EPN.R`__ is a script that subsets expression data to only include ependymoma samples for CI.
-The script uses `pbta-histologies.tsv` file to filter for ependymoma samples and `pbta-gene-expression-rsem-fpkm-collapsed.stranded.rds` file for expression data.
+The script uses `histologies-base.tsv` file to filter for ependymoma samples and `gene-expression-rsem-tpm-collapsed.rds` file for expression data.

 2. __`01-assign-disease-group.R`__ is a script that filters WGS and RNA-seq ependymoma samples from `pbta-histologies.tsv` file and adds `disease_group` column to the output file based on the primary_site.
 The values for `disease_group` are: 1) supratentorial, 2) infratentorial, 3) spinal, 4) mixed, and 5) undetermined.